jonmiles/react-performance-tests/README.md

 The main objective was to test React.js’ relative performance of rendering browser updates against comparable frameworks, or approaches.

-A secondary objective was whether I should replace jQuery plugin’s as my chosen method of implementing modular, reusable web UI components.

 ## Framework Selection